Engin-Boot/pong-stage-ajay300898/Stage0/Pong_ball/controller.md

 ## Features

-  This module moniters the position of the ball and triggers appropriate modules.
+  This module moniter's the position of the ball and triggers appropriate modules.

 ### Scenario : Ball hits side wall or paddle